- Too often, business owners fail to realise toxic work environments with high levels of distrust and dysfunctional business culture.

 Once diagnosed, the corrosive effects of such problems can be corrected.
 But make no mistake: It's neither easy nor immediate.
 You need to be tough-minded about identifying the source, particularly because it often starts at the top, where the power resides.
 Here are three telltale signs that a company is unhealthy and some possible ways to get it well again.

-1. You've got leaders who fake it.
+1. Leaders who fake it

 Recently, management consultant Linda Hanson of Dallas-based LLH Enterprises was called in to help turn around a Houston construction company that had about 50 employees, annual gross revenues of $160 million and senior managers who were at each other's throats.
 "People were snarly and mean," Hanson says.
 "There was in-fighting and lots of yelling.
 They had lost respect for one another and weren't working as a team."
 A prime example was the information technology (IT) manager.
 Although every department depended on him, the other managers complained that he "didn't care about their problems, didn't have time, didn't listen, didn't support them and marched to his own drum," Hanson says.